EmbersArc/socp_interface/README.md

 ### Constraints
 A second order cone program generally supports three kinds of constraints.
 Those are equality, linear and second order cone constraints.
+Constraints are added to the SOCP with the `addConstraint` method e.g. `socp.addConstraint(soc_lhs <= affine_vector)`.

 #### Equality Constraints
+Either side can be a scalar while the other is a matrix.
+If both have the same shape, the equality is applied coefficient-wise.
 ```
 <Affine> == 0.
 <Affine> == <Affine>
 ```
 #### Linear Constraints
+Either side can be a scalar while the other is a matrix.
+If both have the same shape, the inequality is applied coefficient-wise.
 ```
 <Affine> >= 0.
 0. <= <Affine>